videolan/x265/doc/reST/cli.rst

 .. option:: --b-intra, --no-b-intra

-	Enables the use of intra modes in very slow presets (rdLevel 5 or 6).
+	Enables the use of intra modes in very slow presets (:option:`--rd` 5 or 6).
 Presets slow to ultrafast do not try intra in B frames regardless of this setting.
 Default enabled.

 .. option:: --tskip, --no-tskip